-I studied for a BA in Philosophy at the University of Nottingham before completing an MA in Art History, titled Modernism in Britain 1890 – 1970’, at the Courtauld Institute of Art.
+I studied for a BA in Philosophy at the University of Nottingham before completing an MA in Art History at the Courtauld Institute of Art.
 I have worked for various museums and arts institutions including Dulwich Picture Gallery, Tate Britain, Christie’s Auction House and James Hyman Gallery.
-I joined the National Portrait Gallery’s Curatorial Department as Assistant Curator in October 2014.
+I joined the National Portrait Gallery’s Curatorial Department in October 2014.

 My research interests focus on 20th century and contemporary art and visual culture.
 My MA covered developments in British art between 1890 and 1970.
 My dissertation explored the artistic output of women photographers during the post war period, looking at gender and fields of cultural production in Britain.